Social Media vs. Multi-Channel Marketing: The Ultimate Strategy Guide for Real Estate Agents

 How To Run One Multi-Channel Campaign In Four Weeks

-6. Launch Direct Mail for Real Estate Agents to the farm.
+6. Launch direct mail to the farm.
 Send a simple postcard or letter that mirrors the landing page headline and drives to the same URL or QR code.
-Keep the copy tight and value first.
-Owner is the partner who handles print and mail, guided by the agent on targeting.
-Acceptance sign is a mailed drop to the right carrier routes with a clear date in your calendar.
+Keep the copy value-first and easy to understand.

 Creative And Messaging That Stays Consistent Across Channels